alexnathanson/solar-protocol/README.md

 * To test, set up a virtual environment and install requirements.txt

 ## FRONT END TO DO
-* Set up with real solar data from index.php
+* X Set up with real solar data from index.php
 * Basic energy data collection for different sized pages and traffic.
 * Energy impact of regenerating page.
 What's the frequency of this?
-* move python script to backend
+* X move python script to backend
+* add server name to device log file and fix index.html to display name.